Skip to content

-To understand sciatica, it helps to picture your sciatic nerve as a major highway running from your lower back down to your feet.
-When a vertebra in your spine shifts out of its proper position, it can create a roadblock, pinching the nerve and causing a traffic jam of pain signals.
-Many treatments focus on managing the symptoms of that traffic jam, but they don’t clear the road.
-Chiropractic care works by addressing the roadblock itself.
+Think of your sciatic nerve as a major highway running from your lower back down to your feet.
+When a vertebra shifts, it creates a roadblock, pinching the nerve and causing a traffic jam of pain signals.
+While many treatments focus on managing the symptoms, they don’t actually clear the road.
+Chiropractic care addresses the roadblock itself.
 A gentle and specific spinal adjustment for the sciatic nerve is designed to correct the misalignment, taking pressure off the nerve and restoring normal flow.
-This allows inflammation to decrease and healing to begin.
-Let’s walk through how this process works and why it’s such an effective strategy for lasting relief.
+This allows inflammation to decrease and your body to begin healing naturally.

 Key Takeaways